 Lesson #4: Be upfront about your search activity

 Candidates worry about sharing all aspects of their job search with their recruiter, including other jobs they are pursuing on their own or with other recruitment firms.
-I understand that mindset because I had not shared everything with my recruiters either.
-For example, while I was interviewing with a company through Suzie, I didn’t tell her about an offer I had through my own network.
-Although I ended up taking the other offer, I kept thinking about the role with Suzie and what could have been.
+I understand that mindset because when I was a contractor, I had not shared everything with my recruiters either.
+For example, while I was interviewing with a company through my recruiter, I didn’t tell her about an offer I had through my own network.
+Although I ended up taking the other offer, I kept thinking about the role with my recruiter and what could have been.
 Did I make the right decision?
-What if Suzie’s role was a better fit for me?
+What if her role was a better fit for me?
 Had I told her more about my search, she could have tried to speed up the interview process, allowing me to compare both options at the same time and ultimately to make a more informed decision.
 We encourage candidates to search for jobs through a variety of sources.
 If you let us know, we can often orchestrate the timing of interviews and offers so you get all the information you need at once to make the right decision.

 My experiences as a contractor and a recruiter have taught me the process is really about building a partnership with your recruiter.
 You need to trust your recruiter and rely on his or her experience, expertise and perspective.
 After all, we’re here to help you be that star candidate and land the job that’s best for you.

 Photo Credit: Canva.comCareer advice | Contracting | Job search advice | Working with recruiters